 You will find a broad range of opportunities.
 Some are large corporations representing a wide scope of career fields, such as: technology, manufacturing, financial services, sales, and communications.
 Many students work in smaller businesses, gaining important entrepreneurial experience.
 Others are employed at nonprofit agencies and government offices.

 Will I have enough of the skills that employers might expect?

-Employers realize students are developing their skills as they continue their education and plan appropriate work levels.
+Employers realize students are developing their skills as they continue their education and plan appropriate work for student interns.

 Will other students be working there?